Progressives pledge to keep pushing Biden to expand court

 Ocasio-Cortez also spent months expressing skepticism toward Biden but also was co-leader of a task force on climate change that top Biden supporters and advisers formed with their counterparts from Sanders’ unsuccessful presidential campaign to try to better reach consensus on top issues.
 Those groups made policy recommendations that helped shape the Democratic Party platform, which was adopted at its national convention last month and was meant to avoid the ideological clashes that Clinton endured four years ago.

-Sanders, who opposes Supreme Court expansion, and Warren, who supports it, have also used Ginsburg’s death as a rally cry.
+Sanders, who opposes Supreme Court expansion, and Warren, who has suggested she’d be willing to support it, have also used Ginsburg’s death as a rallying cry.

 “Democracy as we know it is in danger,” Warren said at a virtual event with Virginia leaders, calling Republican court efforts “the last gasp of a desperate party that is overrepresented in the hall of power.”

-Sanders plans to deliver a speech Thursday spelling out what he sees as the major threat Trump poses to American democracy.
+Sanders is delivering a speech Thursday in Washington spelling out what he sees as the major threat Trump poses to American democracy.

 Just getting Biden elected might not be enough for everyone, though.
 Adam Green, co-founder of the Progressive Change Campaign Committee, called the coming Senate nomination fight Biden’s chance to offer a “first big show of force as leader of the Democratic Party.”